qouteall/immptl/docs/wiki/README.md

 ### Why is the Forge version not being supported?

 This mod is just a hobby project.
 Maintaining the Forge version turns out to be giving me bad experiences so I stopped maintaining the Forge version.
+(There is a very small chance that I restart supporting the Forge version.)

 This mod is in Apache 2.0 license and anyone can port it to Forge.

-(There is a very small chance that I restart supporting the Forge version.)
+If you want to develop the Forge version, you can ask me for help.